-Recent Slowdown in Price
+Recent Price Declines

-To say that some regions face significant risks is not to say that a bubble has burst.
-According to OFHEO Chief Economist Patrick Lawler, "House prices continued to rise through the third quarter in most of the country, but generally at only low or moderate rates.
-The transition from sizzling markets to normal or weak markets has been orderly so far, and recent drops in interest rates lessen the likelihood that precipitous changes will occur."20

-A study by the FDIC reinforces the view that a slowdown in housing does not have to result in collapsing local markets.
+The reversal in housing markets has been more severe than some regulators expected.
+In late 2006, OFHEO Chief Economist Patrick Lawler, for example, said "house prices continued to rise through the third quarter in most of the country, but generally at only low or moderate rates.
+The transition from sizzling markets to normal or weak markets has accelerated, and recent drops in interest rates have failed to stem precipitous price changes."
+Although regulators may have been comforted by a study by the FDIC that reinforced the view that a slowdown in housing does not have to result in collapsing local markets, the result in 2008 has been falling house prices across the nation.
 Of 46 instances of housing booms in U.S. cities since 1978, 21 experienced a subsequent housing bust.
-In other words, more than half of the observations of housing booms were not followed by housing busts.21 The housing busts that did occur were often associated with declines in the local area's predominant industries.
+In other words, more than half of the observations of housing booms were not followed by housing busts.
+The housing busts that did occur were often associated with declines in the local area's predominant industries.
+In the present circumstances, however, housing markets declined even in areas with relatively healthy economies.